Constitution of California: Amendments and revisions

 The California Constitution distinguishes between constitutional amendments and constitutional revisions, the latter of which is considered to be a "substantial change to the entire constitution, rather than ... a less extensive change in one or more of its provisions".
 Both require passage of a California ballot proposition by the voters, but they differ in how they may be proposed.
 A constitutional amendment may be placed on the ballot by either a two-thirds vote in the California State Legislature or by signatures equal to 8% of the votes cast in the last gubernatorial election through the exercise of the initiative power by the voters.
 The signature requirement for constitutional amendments is among the lowest thresholds for similar measures of any U.S. state.

-As of 2023, this was 997,139 signatures compared to an estimated 2018 population of 39,557,045.
+As of 2023, this was 874,641 signatures compared to a 2020 population of 39,538,223.
 A constitutional revision originally required a constitutional convention but today may be passed with the approval of both two-thirds of the Legislature and approval by a majority of voters; while simplified since its beginnings, the revision process is considered more politically charged and difficult to successfully pass than an amendment.
 Voters exercising the initiative power are not permitted to propose a constitutional revision.